The Ultimate 3-Day Banff Itinerary (With Map & Photos!)

 The trail is well-maintained and suitable for all skill levels.
 It’s relatively stroller-friendly, too.
 We pushed James around in his stroller and only had a few instances where we had to lift his stroller up over tree roots/rocks.

-You can choose to hike to the Lower Falls, which are only half a mile (1.1 km) from the parking lot.
-Don’t miss the tunnel entrance to the Lower Falls- it’ll get you right up close to the falls (but be prepared to get very wet if you enter).
+I recommend hiking to at least the Lower Falls.
+These falls require a short hike – only half a mile (1.1 km) from the parking lot.
+And don’t miss the tunnel entrance to the Lower Falls!
+It’ll get you right up close to the falls (but be prepared to get very wet if you enter).

 From the Lower Falls, you can continue an additional .81 miles (1.3 km) to reach the Upper Falls.
 We turned back because James was getting fussy, but my dad continued to the Upper Falls and got these photos of the journey:

-If you are feeling more adventurous, you can also hike to the Ink Pots, which are seven colorful pools of mineral water located 1.8 miles (3 km) beyond the Upper Falls.
+If you are feeling more adventurous, you can also hike to the Ink Pots.
+They are seven colorful pools of mineral water located 1.8 miles (3 km) beyond the Upper Falls.
 No matter how far you go, Johnston Canyon is a really neat experience.
 I highly recommend adding it to your 3-day Banff itinerary!

 On the last day of this 3-day Banff itinerary, you’ll stay right around Banff.
 You’ll get to explore some beautiful lakes and experience more of the Banff townsite.